-More properly called KA LA‘E, South Point is located at a latitude that’s 500 miles farther south than Miami.
+More properly called KA LAE, South Point’s latitude is 500 miles farther south than that of Miami.
 Its roots go back to A.D.
-150, when it is believed the first Polynesian explorers set foot on the island.
+150, when it is believed the fi rst Polynesian explorers set foot on the island.